 Passive aggression is indirect aggression.
 Passive-aggressive people violate the needs and rights of others indirectly.
 It’s a weak form of aggression, but it’s still aggression.

 Examples of passive-aggressive behavior

-Following examples will clarify what it means to be passive aggressive:
+The following examples will clarify what it means to be passive-aggressive: